infobsmi/b33s/docs/bucket/replication/README.md

 }
 ```

 The replication configuration follows [AWS S3 Spec](https://docs.aws.amazon.com/AmazonS3/latest/dev/replication-add-config.html).
-Any objects uploaded to the source bucket that meet replication criteria will now be automatically replicated by the MinIO server to the remote destination bucket.
+Any objects uploaded to the source bucket that meet replication criteria will now be automatically replicated by the B33S server to the remote destination bucket.
 Replication can be disabled at any time by disabling specific rules in the configuration or deleting the replication configuration entirely.

 When object locking is used in conjunction with replication, both source and destination buckets needs to have [object locking](https://min.io/docs/minio/linux/administration/object-management/object-retention.html) enabled.
 Similarly objects encrypted on the server side, will be replicated if destination also supports encryption.